bigcommerce/dev-docs/docs/api-docs/getting-started/making-requests.md

 }
 ```

-### Create Sample Request in the browser
+### Create sample request in the browser
 While viewing your storefront in a browser, navigate to the integrated JavaScript console, for example [Google Chrome's Console](https://developers.google.com/web/tools/chrome-devtools/console).
-Use it to run the following code after entering your API token in the authorization header, and adding an a valid [Product ID](https://developer.bigcommerce.com/api-reference/catalog/catalog-api/products/getproductbyid) for the `entityId`:
+Use it to run the following code after entering your API token in the authorization header, and adding a valid [Product ID](https://developer.bigcommerce.com/api-reference/catalog/catalog-api/products/getproductbyid) for the `entityId`:

 ```javacsript
    fetch('/graphql', {